 Pure soap is made with a combination of sodium hydroxide, which is lye, and fats or oils.
 Combined in the right ratio, the ingredients are chemically transformed into glycerin and soap.
 Hand-crafted soap retains the glycerin, making it a richer, more soothing and moisturizing product than commercial soaps.
 You can choose from a wide range of oils and fats, creating a soap that is completely free from animal products.
 However, making your own soap from lye requires following strict safety rules.

 Gather all your tools.
 Dampen a hand towel and place near the vinegar; this is a safety precaution in case any lye splashes on your skin (see Warnings).
 Gather all your ingredients.
 Wear your safety glasses and gloves.

-Pour the lye mixture into the oils when both mixtures are about 120 degrees F, and start stirring.
+Pour the lye mixture into the oils when both mixtures are about 120 degrees F and start stirring.
 Always pour lye into liquid, never vice versa (see Warnings).
-Stir until it "traces," which means that a little of the soap scooped up and poured back over the remaining soap leaves a trace on the surface for a few seconds.
-Use an immersion blender to speed up the process of stirring.
+Stir until "trace," which means that a little of the soap scooped up and poured back over the remaining soap will leave a trace on the surface for a few seconds.
+Using an immersion blender will speed up the process of stirring.

 Do a patch test if you aren't sure about whether the lye and oil have completely saponified after two weeks by moistening one bar.
 Make a few suds, and rub the suds into the crease of your elbow.
 If there is no irritation after 24 hours, then there is no lye left in the soap.